Fliplet/fliplet-cli/docs/REST-API/fliplet-datasources.md

 ## Preliminary details

-- The entrypoint to use for all requests is ​https://api.fliplet.com​.
+The entrypoint to use for all requests is ​https://api.fliplet.com​.
 Alternatively, US clients can use ​https://us.api.fliplet.com​ to get faster execution and response when their data resides in the US region.
 If you’re unsure about this, please get in touch with us.

-- All requests must be made via ​SSL​ to the above HTTPS-only endpoint.
+All requests must be made via ​SSL​ to the above HTTPS-only endpoint.

-- All our APIs uses ​RESTful​ web services which supports both JSON and url-encoded parameters as body of POST requests.
+All our APIs uses ​RESTful​ web services which supports both JSON and url-encoded parameters as body of POST requests.

-- The request body size ​limit​ on all endpoints is set to 1​ GB​, which is then a hard limit for uploaded files.
+The request body size ​limit​ on all endpoints is set to 1​ GB​, which is then a hard limit for uploaded files.

-- Data sources requires ​roles​ to be accessed to.
-Roles can have multiple permissions: create, read, update, delete, query.
-We call them ​crudq​.
+Data sources requires ​roles​ to be accessed to.
+Roles can have multiple permissions: **create, read, update, delete, query**.
+We call them ​`crudq​`.
 Once you create a data source, your user automatically gets all these permissions assigned to it, since you own the data source.

+---

 ## Authentication